Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 Troubleshooting is a built-in feature in Windows that helps you troubleshoot issues with your computer.

 Atlas disables it by default to have fewer running Windows services.
-To enable it, run the `Enable Troubleshooting.cmd` file in the `Diagnostics and Troubleshooting` folder and restart your computer.
+To enable it, run the `Enable Troubleshooting.cmd` script and restart your computer.

 ## :material-gamepad: FSO and Game Bar